 Real-World Example: Consider you have 50 units of a product that isn’t selling quickly and has been in storage for over a year.
 With a rate of $6.90 per cubic foot (plus a per-unit minimum), these 50 units might cost you an additional $50 to $100 per month merely for storage.
 This could potentially negate any profit once the items are sold.

-Below are the long-term storage fees currently charged by Amazon.
+Below are the aged inventory surcharge currently charged by Amazon as of Q3, 2025.

 4. Low-Level Inventory Fee